datagrok-ai/public/help/visualize/viewers/sunburst.md

 Every ring stands for a particular trait or column.

-We split and cut the rings based on their hierarchy in relation to the parent slice.
+We split the rings based on their hierarchy in relation to the parent slice.
 Each sector on the outer rings displays a combination from the inner rings.

-The sectors’ size reflects category correlation within the dataset.
+The sectors’ size reflects category distribution within the dataset.

-In the example below, you can see that the prominent yellow sector on the outer ring shows people who are `Caucasian`, have a `False` control status and are labeled as `Male`.
+In the example below, the prominent yellow sector on the outer ring shows people who are `Caucasian`, have a `False` control status and are labeled as `Male`.

 ![Sunburst viewer](sunburst-viewer.png)